wdroberts/YouTube_Analyzer_Project/README.md

 - Regenerate API keys if accidentally exposed
 - Monitor your OpenAI usage and billing
 - Keep dependencies up to date
+- All user inputs are validated and sanitized before processing

 ---